skybrian/bot-typist/README.md

 * You can install whatever Python packages you like.
 * You can edit the chat transcript any way you like.
 This means you can fix mistakes that the bot makes or write code yourself.
 You aren't forced to always be the back seat driver.

+Also, you might want to use some language besides Python?
+So far, I've added support for TypeScript.

-### Q: Will Bot Typist automatically run the Python code that the bot generates?
+### Q: Will Bot Typist automatically run the code that the bot generates?

 A: No, and that's intentional.
 Since there's no sandbox, I think it's a bit too risky.
 Instead, you can run the cells yourself.
 (Hopefully after reading them!)